 Personalized Mugs, Coasters, and Drinkware

-Personalized mugs, coasters, and drinkware work well because they are practical items people use every day, the printing methods (sublimation, in particular) compress production time, and the unit economics are forgiving.
-You can offer ceramic mugs, enamel camping mugs, or custom glass coasters.
-Sublimation printing keeps production costs low while delivering durable color reproduction.
+Personalized mugs, coasters, and drinkware work well because they’re practical everyday items, the printing methods (sublimation in particular) compress production time, and the unit economics are forgiving.
+Offer ceramic mugs, enamel camping mugs, or glass coasters.
+Sublimation printing keeps costs low while delivering durable color.
+Shoppers pick them for office exchanges and family because they last, and drinkware is one of the strongest cross-sell categories on Podbase right now, in active expansion this year with new variations on top of the existing ceramic mug line for the next peak season.

 Tech Accessories: Phone Cases and Laptop Sleeves

-Tech accessories are perhaps the most underrated last-minute gift category — they ship light, they're personal, and the recipient uses them every day.
-According to Podbase's phone case sales statistics, the global phone case market is projected to roughly double to $41.4 billion by 2030, 68% of smartphone owners use a case, and 2 in 5 Americans replace phone accessories every six months.
+Tech accessories are perhaps the most underrated last-minute category - they ship light, they’re personal, and the recipient uses them daily.
+According to Podbase’s phone case sales statistics, the global phone case market is projected to roughly double to $41.4 billion by 2030, 68% of smartphone owners use a case, and 2 in 5 Americans replace phone accessories every six months.
 Pair that replacement frequency with a holiday spike and you have one of the highest-conversion gift categories in POD.

-A practical warning that comes directly from Podbase customer support tickets: iPhone 17 cutouts are shaped differently from Samsung S25 cutouts.
-New sellers regularly design on a single device model and assume it translates across the catalog.
-It doesn't.
-For last-minute gift orders specifically, this is a critical check — there is no time to remake a case if the camera cutout clips the design.
-Always proof on at least three device variants before publishing.
+You can offer hard plastic cases, soft laptop sleeves, or simple protective covers printed with a name, photo, or clean monogram.
+Tech accessories ship quickly because they’re lightweight.
+A warning straight from Podbase support tickets: iPhone 17 cutouts are shaped differently from Samsung S25 cutouts.
+New sellers regularly design on one device and assume it translates - it doesn’t.
+For last-minute orders there’s no time to remake a case if the camera cutout clips the design, so always proof on at least three device variants before publishing.

 Quick-Ship Apparel (T-Shirts and Hoodies)